freckle/guides/haskell-style.md

 **Automated**: sorting and formatting of extension pragmas.

-- All Haskell packages MUST use the following language version and `default-extensions`:
+- All Haskell packages MUST use the following `language` and `default-extensions`:

   ```yaml
   language: GHC2021